 More information can be found here: http://ec.europa.eu/energy/technology/initiatives/smart_cities_en.htm

-These are tightly integrated together: a stakeholder seeking project partners, for example, could use the website to raise awareness of their experience and ideas, resulting in an invitation to a working group workshop, thus influencing the Platform's policy recommendations.
+These are tightly integrated together: a stakeholder seeking project partners, for example, could use the website to raise awareness of their experience and ideas, resulting in an invitation to a working group workshop, thus influencing the Marketplace's policy recommendations.

-See also: About the Platform
+See also: About the Marketplace

 Keys to Innovation are one of the central outputs.
 Keys to Innovation are drawn from selected Solution Proposals by the technical Working Groups.
 The selection of the Solution Proposals is based on the following evaluation criteria: applicability, simplicity, affordability, usability, the extent to which it addresses integration and if the potential impact is significant.